popecruzdt/enablement-codespaces-template/docs/snippets/admonitions.md

 ---

-!!! cross "Cross"
-    This is Crossed out

----

-!!! fail "Fail"
-    This is fail

----

-!!! help "Help"
-    This is a help

----

-!!! important "Important"
-    This is important

----

-!!! hint "Hint"
-    This is a hint

----

 !!!
 Example "This is an Example admonition"
     This is an example

 ---

-!!! bug "This is a bug"
+??? bug "This is a bug and is collapsable"
     This is a bug